 Breathe Lisa, breathe.
 Undo the top button of your pants (no-one will notice) – that’s when they arrived with not one, but two desserts.
 A light, and dreamy Tiramisu and a slice of tart, creamy Key Lime pie.
 My favorite was the pie — I had two bites vs. the one of Tiramisu, but maybe that’s just because I have an affinity for fruity desserts.

-When you’re in the mood for seafood with Italian flare, Cafe Med should be at the top of your list – and be sure to bring your out-of-town visitors here for the ultimate South Florida waterfront dining experience!
+When you’re in the mood for seafood with Italian flare, Cafe Med should be at the top of your list – and be sure to bring your out-of-town visitors here for the ultimate South Florida oceanfront dining experience!
 It’s located directly across the street from the Atlantic ocean in the Wyndham hotel.
 Cafe Med is floor to ceiling windows – which open completely — allowing guests to enjoy the briny breeze.
 This will be the highlight of the trip for any tourist and of course, they do private parties and events — just call to enquire!

 2096 Northeast Second Street